dianaveronez/Diana_CLIM680_project/README.md

              Picture 04: Niño 3.4 Index for 2000 to 2018 with El Nino, La Nina, and Neutral.

-These analyses allow us to know that in the period we have 53 El Nino, 110 Neutral, and 63 La Nina.
+These analyses show that during the period we had 53 El Nino, 110 Neutral, and 63 La Nina.

 ### Composite Precipitation Anomalies
-To continue, we upload the Global Precipitation Climatology Project (GPCP) and calculate the mean precipitation anomalies for El Niño, La Niña, and neutral conditions from a dataset.
+The Global Precipitation Climatology Project (GPCP) was loaded to calculate the mean precipitation anomalies for El Niño, La Niña, and neutral conditions from a dataset.

 The code calculates the mean precipitation anomalies for El Niño, La Niña, and neutral conditions from a dataset.

-Variables:
-    - elnino_precip (xarray.DataArray): Mean precipitation anomalies during El Niño periods.
-    - lanina_precip (xarray.DataArray): Mean precipitation anomalies during La Niña periods.
-    - neutral_precip (xarray.DataArray): Mean precipitation anomalies during neutral periods.
-    - comp_precip (list): List containing mean precipitation anomalies for El Niño, La Niña, and neutral conditions.
 Steps:
-1. Selects the time periods corresponding to El Niño, La Niña, and neutral conditions from the dataset `ds_anoms`.
+1. Select the time periods corresponding to El Niño, La Niña, and neutral conditions from the dataset.
-2. Calculates the mean precipitation anomalies for each condition.
+2. Calculate the mean precipitation anomalies for each condition.
 3. Stores the results in a list `comp_precip`.
 4. Prints the list.